+Carefully fill out the forms.
+Write about the most recent incidents of violence and the physical harm that you suffered, using descriptive language (slapping, hitting, grabbing, choking, threatening, etc.) that fits your situation.
 Be specific.
 Include details and dates, if possible.
-It will also be important to write any previous incidents of abuse and any other court action you have taken against your abuser.
+It will also be important to write any previous incidents of abuse and any other court action you have taken against the abuser.

 Note: Be sure to sign the forms in front of the court clerk.
 Once you have completed your paperwork, return them to the clerk.

 After you finish filling out your application, bring it to the court clerk.
 The clerk will forward it to a judge.
 The judge may wish to ask you questions as s/he reviews your petition.
 The judge will decide whether or not to issue the ex parte order.

 If the judge grants you an ex parte order, the court clerk will give you a copy of the order.
 Review the order before you leave the courthouse to make sure that the information is correct.
 If something is wrong or missing, ask the clerk to correct the order before you leave.
 Be sure to keep the order with you at all times.
-You may want to keep copies in your car, workplace, or daycare.
+You may want to keep copies in your car, workplace, or child’s daycare.